Brobit/42xEsadhar/readme.md

 - [ ] make the cube glide a little, to not stop directly when the user stop the movment
 - [ ] implement vertical axes
 - [ ] implement a button to change from horizontal axes to vertical axes

+to correct :
+- [ ] put a cooldown on the dash, like 2 second and if you dash and kill an ennemy, there is no cooldown

 bug :